 According to the Bangkok Post, Thai police have arrested the driver of the bus that caught fire on October 1 in the suburbs of Bangkok, killing 23 people.
 The victims' families have also come to Bangkok to identify their loved ones.

-According to initial investigation, the cause of the accident may have been a blown tire, causing the car to rub against a metal barrier, causing sparks and then coming into contact with the fuel tank, causing a fire.
+According to initial investigation, the cause of the accident may have been a blown tire, causing the car to rub against a metal barrier, causing sparks and then contact with the fuel tank, causing a fire.

 SOUTH